SNGmagician/CC191---Work/HW-03-Assignment/README.md

 Pictured here is also a small blue dot I make to help me guide my objects into place.
 ![Cape 1st attempt](IMGs/Knight_Cape1.png)

 My final version uses a Arc style cape.
 This give a much more loose fabric look to the image.
-I also changed the face-plate to be a little more realistic.
+I also changed the face-plate, and added a shadow to be a little more realistic.
 ![Knight Final](IMGs/Knight_Final2.png)